cylin007/RMT-dataset/model/README.md

 We also provided the processed linear and nonlinear components as train/val/test datasets in the link: [Google Drive](https://drive.google.com/drive/folders/1NrRM7VW48XgOVr9dV2hW4thh5VR1XqdF?usp=share_link)

-Please put all datasets in the following location: ../Data/RMThsin

 ## Graph Construction
 As the implementation is based on pre-calculated distances between road sections, we provided the CSV file with road section distances and IDs in the following link: [Road Section Distance](https://drive.google.com/file/d/1T4SAfwdLSAtR6hcPL-BmHzbEjdtlJEfc/view?usp=share_link).